Destruction Derby 2: Reception

 The PC version did not fare as well.
 Rick Broida of Computer Gaming World criticised the lack of multiplayer, the high system requirements, and the difficulty.
 Despite these criticisms, he complimented the improved graphics and tracks over the original.
 Sean Anderson of Gamezilla criticised the way the game handles multiplayer and described the commentator as "annoying".
 Frederick Claude of Coming Soon Magazine compared the PC version to the PlayStation version and believed the PC version's multiplayer support via DirectPlay to be an improvement over the PlayStation version's multiplayer.
 For the graphics, he described the PlayStation version as "far more beautiful" than the PC version and criticised the SVGA graphics mode for its high system requirements.
 Tim Soete of GameSpot described the PC version's graphics as an improvement over those of the original, but not as good as the PlayStation version.
 He also criticised the cars for being "impossible" to overtake.
 Craig Majaski of Gamer's Zone complimented the sound and music, describing them as "top-notch", but criticised the difficulty, saying the computer cars are "almost impossible" to beat.
 He described Destruction Derby 2 as "an average game that could have been an excellent title".
 Thierry Falcoz of Génération 4 said that Reflections made the mistake of sacrificing playability for "non-progressive" difficulty, which took pleasure from crashing into opponents away because they disappear "to the horizon" and are not seen again.

+Sales

 The game sold more than 1 million units.